 An exception is cultural events such as concerts, theater and film performances, etc. There remains an obligation to wear a respirator or other protective device without an exhalation valve with a filtration efficiency of at least 94 % (class FFP2 / KN 95).

 SHOPS AND SERVICES

-The closing time is set at 9 pm.
-Sunday sale is permitted.
-The capacity of shopping centers and retail stores is limited to 1 person per 15 square meters, while maintaining a spacing of 2 meters.
+The capacity of shopping centers and retail stores is limited to 1 person per 10 square meters, while maintaining a spacing of 1,5 meters.

 RESTAURANTS AND OTHER GASTRONOMIC FACILITIES

 Interiors of restaurants may open under strict hygienic conditions.
 At each table, only 6 guests can be seated, with the exception of people from the common household.

 If it is a table with 10 or more seats, more people can be seated, so that there is a distance of at least 1.5 meters between groups of up to 6 people, with the exception of people from the common household.
 Spacing of 1.5 meters between groups is mandatory.
 Wearing of respirators is required when not eating.
 Guests have to show either a negative test for coronavirus, a vaccination certificate, or a document on having undergone Covid-19.

 Accommodation facilities may accommodate guests who show either a negative test for coronavirus, a vaccination certificate, or a document on having undergone Covid-19.

 Guests are allowed to be served in the hotel's restaurants from 6 am until 10 pm.

 MUSEUMS, GALLERIES, MONUMENTS